SymfonyCasts/vue/sfcasts/ep1/sync-data-promise.md

 Moment of truth!
 At our browser... it *looks* like it's working.
 Let's refresh.
 Yes!
 It *definitely* works.
-So this is a *great* way to get dynamic data from your server *without* needing an AJAX call when you *really* want something to be available almost instantly.
+So this is a *great* way to get dynamic data from your server *without* needing an Ajax call when you *really* want something to be available almost instantly.

 Next, let's use the categories data and `currentCategoryId` to print the *name*